rezizter/ansible-role-postgresql/README.md

 Installs and configures PostgreSQL server on RHEL/CentOS or Debian/Ubuntu servers.

+## Introduction
+This role is a fork from Geerlingguy to include Amazon Linux 2023.

 ## Requirements

 No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like: